Amy Kennedy

-Amy Kennedy (née Savell; born November 20, 1978) is an American educator, mental health advocate, and former political candidate from the state of New Jersey.
+Amy Savell Kennedy (née Savell; born November 20, 1978) is an American educator, mental health advocate, and former political candidate from the state of New Jersey.
 She was the Democratic Party nominee in the 2020 elections to represent in the United States House of Representatives, losing to incumbent Jeff Van Drew.

 Early life and education

 Amy Savell was born in Atlantic City, New Jersey and raised in Pleasantville and Absecon.
 Her parents, Leni and Jerry Savell, are both teachers.
 Jerry also served as a freeholder for Atlantic County, New Jersey, and was a city council member in both Absecon and Pleasantville.
 She graduated in 1997 from Holy Spirit High School and earned a Bachelor of Science degree in elementary education from Pennsylvania State University.
 She later earned a Master of Science in environmental education from Nova Southeastern University.

 Career

 Kennedy taught middle-school history at Northfield Community Schools.
 She later became an education director of the Kennedy Forum, a mental health advocacy group founded by her husband.